selfspy/selfspy/README.md

                         letters.
 Key timings are stored to enable activity calculation in selfstats.
 If this switch is used, you will never be asked for password.
+  -r, --no-repeat       Do not store special characters as repeated
+                        characters.
   --change-password     Change the password used to encrypt the keys columns
                         and exit.
 ```